If you're operating

 is like a precocious child.
 He'll behave like an angel at grandma's

-(on Internet Explorer), but'll act up at home (on Netscape).
+(on Internet Explorer), but'll act up at home (on Chrome).
 There

 are hundreds of possible combinations of the variables that can effect

-how your Web page is viewed.
+how your website is viewed.
 Monitor size, resolution and color calibration

 can also tweak that "perfect" design.